codeslicer0/minicurl/README.md

 # Minicurl

+> Type make in the terminal to compile and run the test (GCC 8.0.0 or later is required).

 > These library depends on libcurl.
 To install the latter in your system, in the terminal type:

 	sudo apt-get install -y -f --install-suggests --install-recommends curl libcurl4-openssl-dev